gobeyondidentity/developer-docs/docs/using-bi-for-auth.md

 - Click on create and your app should be created
   ![Created App Screenshot](./screenshots/AppCreated.jpg)

-### Create a test identity
+### How to create a test identity

-Before users can start authenticating with Beyond Identity, they must be provisioned in Beyond Identity.
-As Auth0 does not support SCIM, users must be manually provisioned using the Beyond Identity Admin Portal or using the [Create User](https://developer.beyondidentity.com/api/create-user) API.
-We'll step through using the Beyond Identity Console.
+Before users can start authenticating with Beyond Identity, they must be provisioned in our directory.
+To do this via the Admin Console you can:

-- In the 'Beyond Identity Console' under the 'Identities' tab, select 'Add Identity'.
+- In the Admin Console under the 'Identities' tab, select 'Add Identity'.

 - Enter the following values: